williamtong/wine_review_model/README.md

 - The main data were divided into three sets (train, val, holdout) in the proportions of 8: 1: 1.
 - Pipeline (sklearn) was used to featurized to avoid data leak.
 As a consequence, all the substeps were enclosed in a python wrapper object with _.fit_ and _.transform_ methods.

-1. Points:

-See section on points above.
+1. Points: See section on points above.

-1. Text (title)
+2. Text (title)
-    1. The general scheme is to tokenize the title and variety into words and convert them into one-hot columns of monograms and bigrams.
+    a.
+The general scheme is to tokenize the title and variety into words and convert them into one-hot columns of monograms and bigrams.
 Bigrams are important in general.
 In the present use case, many of the grapes which were derivatives of the same variety but have very different flavor profiles.
 For example, _Pinot+Noir_ and _Pinot+Gris,_ and _Cabernet+Sauvignon_ and _Sauvignon+Blanc_.
 It is better to link them beforehand rather than relying on the model to discover them.
-    2. Stop words.
+    b.
+Stop words.
 Custom stop words.
 Remove foreign articles.
 No need for entire stop words our corpus is proper nouns, and not made of complete sentences.
-    3. “_Saint words_”: The proper names of many labels and locations are meaningless on their own.
+    c. “_Saint words_”: The proper names of many labels and locations are meaningless on their own.
 They are linked up to the words ahead of them.
 Example: _St.
 Emilion_ becomes _StEmilion_.

+3. Deisgnation and Location:
-    4. **Winery**_**name**, **designation**, and location (**region, province, country, and taster-name**) were _not_ one-hotted as the complete expression represents unique information.
+**Winery**_**name**, **designation**, and location (**region, province, country, and taster-name**) were _not_ one-hotted as the complete expression represents unique information.
 For example, “_New York”_ means one thing, but _New_ and _York_ separately can mean two separate things.

 MODELS

-GBM, RFM, Deep Neural Network.

 GBM:
 1. Employs weak learners (short trees) in series to fit the residues.